Writing Microstation (DGN) Text Nodes with FME

 If a Count Attribute is entered, then an attribute with this name will be added to each output aggregate, containing the number of features that were combined to form the aggregate.

-Enter NumTress in the Count Attribute field this will create an attribute with this name for each output aggregate.
+Enter NumTrees in the Count Attribute field.
+This will create an attribute with this name for each output aggregate.

-Click the Generate List option, for List Name enter igds_text_elements, choose to add All Attributes to the list.
-By selecting this option, all the trees that are aggregated into the same list by Address.
+Click the Generate List option.
+For List Name, enter igds_text_elements.
+Choose to add All Attributes to the list.
+By selecting this option, all the trees are aggregated into the same list by Address.

 9. Add a Counter Transformer

-Add a Counter transformer to the canvas, this will be used to give each node a unique ID number which will increase incrementally as each feature passes through the transformer.
+Add a Counter transformer to the canvas.
+This will give each node a unique ID number, which will increase incrementally as each feature passes through the transformer.

 Open the Counter parameters and set the Count Output Attribute to igds_node_number